BunsDev/chainlink-vault-ERC4626/STIPS.md

 ## Feasibility Analysis
 Provide potential solution(s) including the pros and cons of those solutions and who are the different stakeholders in each solution.
 A recommended solution should be chosen here.
 A combination of the below solutions will be used for accomplishing the goals of the project.

+### Options
-### Bridging Solution 1 - Use Li.Fi to bridge, and native destination chain swap
+1. **Bridging Solution A** - Use Li.Fi to bridge, and native destination chain swap
-### Bridging Solution 2 - Use Chainlink CCIP to send tokens and then use native destination chain swap
+2. **Bridging Solution B** - Use Chainlink CCIP to send tokens and then use native destination chain swap
-### Custody Solution A - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)
+3. **Custody Solution A** - User Funds on Destination Chain sit in an EOA and cannot be redeemed (one way trip)
-### Custody Solution B - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
+4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)

 #### Bridging Solution 1 using CL Functions and Li.Fi API
 - User deposits asset A to an ERC4626 Vault